oscarmoore38/PID-Controller-STM32/README.md

 I'd completely overlooked this.
 My best guess here is that halting the CPU with the software debugger without setting DBG_TIM9_STOP had left Timer 9 continuing to count and overflow.
 The CPU wasn't there to service the interrupts, though, which caused the program to appear to hang.

 The lesson for me: think about how peripherals should behave during a debug session, and configure the registers in the MCU debug component (DBGMCU) accordingly.

+#### One Wheel Not Spinning

+After building out main, motor objects, RPM math, and PI logic, I flashed it and only one motor spun.
+The other jerked, stopped, and whined like it was trying to start.
+Checklist:

+- **Connections** — wired correctly, on the right pins.
+As I had one wheel spinning, my gut said to check software first.

+- **Debugger** — set a breakpoint at startup.
+Motors initialize fine, hardware_setup() runs, both started to spin.
+This told me my PWM config and motor wiring were probably good, so I moved to the control loop.

+- **Tracing** — stepped through to SetPWM() for motor 2, and it shuts off.
+The PWM value comes from the PI logic, which uses RPM, which comes from encoder counts.
+So the problem must be there, in the encoder data.

+- **ISR** — Set a breakpoint and checked Timer 2.
+It isn't incrementing.
+At all.

+- **Hardware check** —  I then suspected a dead encoder, so I hooked the encoder for motor 2 to Timer 5.
+Counted fine.
+So if the encoder is good, then something's interfering with Timer 2.

+- **Isolate to pins** — config correct, motor good, encoder good, but the timer gets no signals.
+Started suspecting the pins.

+- **Datasheet** — found alternate Timer 2 pins, PB8/PB9.

+- **Fix** — Same AF code, easy swap/setup.
+Flashed, encoder started counting.

+**Both wheels spinning!**

+So remember when I said this:

+> "So the green LED will probably blink while my circuit is running, but nothing detrimental should happen as far as I can tell at this stage."

+Well, I was wrong.
+Both of the original pins for Timer 2 are shared with board functions: PA5 drives the onboard LED (LD2), and PB3 carries the ST-Link's JTDO/TRACESWO line.
+Although I'm still not sure why, my best guess is this interfered with the Timer's ability to read the encoder signals.
+Powering the encoder at 3.3V may not have helped either.

+My main takeaway is to just avoid reserved or already-used pins when mapping, unless absolutely required.